sfc-gh-cnantasenamat/how_to_accelerate_data_warehouse_migrations_with_snowconvert_ai/README.md

 This guide will walk you through the complete end-to-end migration process, which is broken down into four key parts:

-* **Part 1: Preparation and Setup:** Covers the preliminary steps required to get your environment ready for the migration.
-* **Part 2: Code Extraction and Conversion:** Focuses on extracting code from your legacy system and converting it to be Snowflake-compatible.
-* **Part 3: Migration Execution:** Details the deployment of the new schema to Snowflake, the movement of data, and the validation of the results.
-* **Part 4: Post-Migration and Resources:** Provides support, best practices, and guidance for next steps after the migration is complete.

 **Part 1: Preparation and Setup**

 * Setup and Installation